MicrosoftDocs/ATADocs/ATPDocs/investigate-assets.md

 ## Investigation steps for suspicious users

-> [!Note]
+> [!NOTE]
-> For information on how to view user profiles in Microsoft 365 Defender, see [Investigate users](/microsoft-365/security/defender/investigate-users?view=o365-worldwide).
+> For information on how to view user profiles in Microsoft 365 Defender, see [Investigate users](/microsoft-365/security/defender/investigate-users).

 If an alert or incident indicates that a user may be suspicious or compromised, check and investigate the user profile for the following details and activities: